Table of Contents

 When not to bypass CORS errors

 As you've seen, CORS can be easily bypassed.
-Indeed, it's enforced only in the browser, so you may be wondering what the point of it is and whether you can (or should) bypass it all the time.
+Because CORS is enforced only by browsers, you might wonder why it exists or whether you can bypass it entirely.

 CORS is a valuable web technology that plays a role in mitigating attacks like cross-site request forgery (CSRF).
 You should disable CORS only for testing and development and, even then, only temporarily.

 Consider a case where you use an API intended to be consumed only by backend services.
 This API might explicitly NOT permit any origins in its CORS headers as this would stop browsers from consuming the API.
-At the same time, backend services would be free to use the API as they do not typically implement CORS.
-Suppose you bypassed this restriction by using a proxy so your frontend app can call this API.
-While this may technically work, you may be exposing credentials and data on the frontend that are never intended to be there, leading to potential security concerns.
+At the same time, backend services would be free to use the API, as they do not typically implement CORS.
+You could bypass this restriction using a proxy so your frontend app can call this API.
+While this may technically work, you may expose credentials and data on the frontend that are never intended to be there, leading to potential security concerns.

-A preferable alternative to disabling CORS is implementing it correctly on your backend or web server.
+A preferable alternative to disabling CORS is implementing it correctly on your backend or web server without exposing internal APIs to browsers.
 With a proper configuration, any reasonable setup should work correctly without bypassing or disabling CORS.

 Wrapping up